hackalot/mirus/support/readme.md

 After building Mirus, you may run `rake qemu` to run the freshly generated image in Qemu, provided it is installed.

 ### Building
+We use `rake` to build Mirus, along with a powerful framework designed to extend Rake known as [bit](https://github.com/joshbeitler/bit).
+As such, we would like to lay claim to the best build environment of any operating system.
+Ever.
+Building Mirus is *dead* simple, fast, and easy.
+Go ahead, try it out for yourself!

 ```
 rake configure
 rake